Manuel Antonio Matta: Political life

-His political life developed in 1855 when he was elected deputy for his native Copiapó, and later re-elected in 1858.
+Matta’s political career began in 1855 when he was elected deputy for his native Copiapó, and later re-elected in 1858.
 A year before his second election, Matta resigned from the Liberal Party of Chile, to found the new Radical Party.
 Of a group of young people of the same ideals, he was the leader along with his younger brother Guillermo Matta, Ángel Custodio Gallo, Pedro León Gallo, Francisco Marín and Juan Arteaga Alemparte.
 All of them formed the Constituent Assembly influenced by the French Revolution.
 Manuel Antonio was a Freemason since he was forty years old and his dream was a secular government.

 It was not until José Joaquín Pérez took office that the radicals managed to formalize the party.
 Matta founded the newspaper La Voz de Chile in 1862 and led this group with radical ideas awaiting the arrival of Pedro León Gallo in 1863.
 The first assembly of the radicals originated that year.

 In 1864 he was elected deputy for Copiapó and Caldera where he was reelected for four consecutive terms.
 Later he was elected president of the Chamber of Deputies, and then senator for Atacama, a position in which he was also reelected.
 His good run with the government would end in 1880 when in the first Radical convention presided by him, the government of Aníbal Pinto was strongly criticized and catalogued as corrupt.
 However, he was again supported by the government of Domingo Santa María.

 Matta strongly opposed the government of José Manuel Balmaceda, even supporting his resignation.
 After the fall of Balmaceda, Matta took refuge in Buenos Aires and upon his return he was offered the Ministry of Foreign Affairs, Worship and Colonization of Chile, a position he assumed and was partly responsible for the Baltimore Case.

 He was later elected senator for Tarapacá, a position he held at the time of his death, which took place in Santiago.